 The Mill Race Festival of Traditional Folk Music is held in the historic downtown Galt portion of Cambridge, amidst nineteenth century heritage architecture.
 Weather permitting, festival events will be held in a variety of outdoor venues.
 If the weather is inclement, events will be held in a variety of indoor locations within walking distance.
 Admission is free to this physically and financially accessible event.
 Traditional music and song from many different cultures will be represented at this unique event.

 The showpiece is the stage at Mill Race Park which is wonderfully reminiscent of an Old World amphitheatre, formed from the ruins of an old stone textile mill on the banks of the Grand River.
-In addition, there is also the Civic Square Stage, the Children's Stage, The Galt Room (second floor of Cafe 13) and (back this year) The Kiwi.
+In addition, there is also the Civic Square Stage, the Craft Village Stage (which includes Children's activities during the day), The Galt Room (second floor of Cafe 13) and The Kiwi..

 Information regarding all performance locations, the performance schedule and rain venues will be listed in our festival programme, available onsite for $5.00 per copy.
 Programmes will be available at various advance locations throughout Waterloo Region and Wellington County prior to the festival or from our Store, and at each festival Information Booth during the event itself.
 Sales locations will be posted on the website when they are finalized.